elhamza9/django-news/README.md

 ### Continuous Integration

 Gitlab CI was used for continuous integration.
+A custom runner installed in Amazon EC2 was used for handling the pipeline.

 The file gitlab-ci.yml specifies 3 stages: test, build and deploy.